-Information regarding this rate proposal, including studies and other supporting material, is available for public review and comment in the offices of Southwestern Power Administration, Williams Center Tower I, One West Third Street, Tulsa, Oklahoma 74103.
-Following review of Southwestern's proposal within the Department of Energy, I hereby approve Rate Order No. SWPA-66, which increases the existing Integrated System annual revenue requirement to \$192,765,802 per year for the period October 1, 2013 through September 30, 2017.
-Rate Order No. SWPA-66 will be submitted to FERC for confirmation and approval on a final basis.
+Information regarding the extension of these rate schedules, including the rate schedules and other supporting material, is available for public review in the offices of Southwestern Power Administration, Williams Tower I, One West Third Street, Tulsa, Oklahoma 74103.
+I have reviewed the Southwestern proposal and I approve Rate Order No. SWPA-74.